luk3thomas/luk3thomas.com/content/notes/deploying-elixir.md

 Application configuration with environment variables and unique version (without manual changes).

-## Application configuration {#configuration}
+## Application configuration with environment variables {#configuration}

-If you've ever tried creating a release while using environment variables you've probably seen this problem.
+If you've ever created a release with environment variables in the config you probably already know what I am about to say.

 {{% codefig caption="Don't do this." %}}
 ```elixir